cdriveraus/academic-kickstart/content/post/2020-3-12-growthcurves.markdown

 Ok, now let's consider something that regular SEM can't handle.
 What if our measurement instruments only work well for certain values of the latent variable?

+Modify the data so measurement error depends on the latent state, eta.

 ```r
 dat$y1 <- dat$eta1 +